 In addition to providing a few extra years to a patent’s life, the Hatch-Waxman Act also affects many aspects of the pharmaceutical industry, especially manufacturers of generic drugs.
 Generally, generic drugs require FDA approval before they can enter the market.
 However, when patent rights for the innovator drug (or brand named drugs) are still valid, companies who attempt to produce a generic version of the innovator drug cannot do so without incurring infringement.
 This would mean that generic drugs companies can only begin developing generic drugs after the patent expires.

 However, the Hatch-Waxman act provides a safe harbor under certain circumstances.
 The Hatch-Waxman act amended 35 U.S.C. § 271 (e)(1) so that a party will not infringe when they make, use, offer to sell, or sell a patented invention “solely for uses reasonably related to the development and submission of information under a Federal law which regulates the manufacture, use, or sale of drugs.”
-Furthermore, the scope of §271(e)(1) was determined in Merck KGaA v.
-Integra Lifesciences I, Ltd., 125 S.Ct.
-2372 (2005), where the court found that “exemption from infringement extends to all uses of patented inventions that are reasonably related to the development and submission of any information under the FDCA.”
-Id. at 2381.
+The scope of §271(e)(1) was determined in Merck KGaA v.
+Integra Lifesciences I, Ltd., where the court found that “exemption from infringement extends to all uses of patented inventions that are reasonably related to the development and submission of any information under the FDCA.”
+125 S.Ct.
+2372, 2381 (2005).

 Facilitation of drug development.